 We are subject to governmental regulation that limits foreign ownership of helicopter companies in favor of domestic ownership.
 Failure to comply with regulations and requirements for local ownership in the various markets in which we operate, and may operate in the future, may subject our helicopters to deregistration or impoundment.
 If required levels of local ownership are not met or maintained, joint ventures in which we have significant investments could also be prohibited from operating within these countries.
 Deregistration of our helicopters or helicopters operated by our joint venture partners for any reason, including foreign ownership in excess of permitted levels, would have a material adverse effect on our ability to conduct operations within these markets.
-We cannot assure you that there will be no changes in aviation laws, regulations, required levels of local ownership, or administrative requirements or the interpretations thereof, that could restrict or prohibit our ability to operate in certain regions.
-Any such restriction or prohibition on our ability to operate may have a material adverse effect on our business, financial condition and results of operations.
+We cannot assure you that there will be no changes in aviation laws, regulations, required levels of local ownership, or administrative requirements or the interpretations thereof, that could restrict or prohibit our ability to operate may have a material adverse effect on our ability to operate may have a material adverse effect on our ability to operate may have a material adverse effect on our ability to operate may have a material adverse effect on our ability operate may have a material adverse effect on our ability of operate may have a material adverse effect on our ability to operate may have a material adverse effect on our ability to operate may have a material adverse effect on our business, financial condition and results of operations.